 Income – the Household income of the claimant ( that means that a married veteran must include his spouse’s income) must be less than the Pension the claimant is going for – either Basic Pension, Basic pension with Housebound or Basic Pension with Aid and Attendance – BUT and it’s a BIG but – when determining income, you get to deduct regularly occurring medical expenses – what you can deduct depends on the medical rating

 No medical rating?
 Deduct your medical insurance premiums, including Medicare.

 Housebound?
 Deduct your medical insurance premiums, including Medicare and the cost of your home care, if any.
-And if you are housebound because a physical, mental, developmental or cognitive disorder requires regular supervision, you can deduct the cost of your independent or assist living fees.
+And if you are housebound because a physical, mental, developmental or cognitive disorder requires regular supervision, you can deduct the cost of your independent or assisted living fees.